steveklabnik/rust_for_rubyists/book/chapter-11.md

 reads stuff up to a `\n` from whatever it's implemented on.
 So we grab that line, save it in a variable, and then print it out again.
 Super simple.

-This `unwrap_or` business we'll talk about in a minute.
+This `unwrap` business we'll talk about in a minute.
 First, what's up with this `use` shenanigans?
+We've been using them forever, let's talk details.

 How to use `use`
 ----------------